cyl3392207/msblogs/UsingPolicy1.md

             "effect": "deny"
           }
         }

-######One tip from my own experience wrt authoring, is to start with a few good pattern.
+One tip from my own experience wrt authoring, is to start with a few good pattern.
 For example, the above template is great for a policy which has a white-list.
 If I need to add tag for example, I can simply add a tag condition aside from the account type condition.

 For the second case, of course, you can create a special role of ProductionWebAdmin.
 However, a nicer way is to still use WebAdmin but create a Policy to deny restart operations on VMs.
 Remember, RBAC gives you permission and Policy denies.
 I’ll let you do an exercise of comparing the pros and cons.
-(This is again not supported yet, since Policy today only evaluate PUT requests, but it should be added in near future).
-The policy definition will look like below:
+(This is  not supported yet, since Policy today only evaluate PUT requests, but it should be added in near future).
+The policy definition will look like [below](https://github.com/cyl3392207/msblogs/blob/master/policyexamples/no-start-vm-policy.json).
+Hopefully, it will be supported in near future.

         {
           "if": {